openmainframeproject/feilong/doc/source/restapi.rst

 **POST /guests/{userid}/nic**

-Create a virtual NIC on giving guest.
+Create a virtual NIC on given guest.
+The NIC is created in the z/VM system directory, but it is not configured at the guest OS level.

 * Request: